zepben/ewb-sdk-jvm/CONTRIBUTING.md

       * `com.zepben.evolve.database.sqlite.cim.customer.CustomerDatabaseSchemaTest`
       * `com.zepben.evolve.database.sqlite.cim.diagram.DiagramDatabaseSchemaTest`
       * `com.zepben.evolve.database.sqlite.cim.network.NetworkDatabaseSchemaTest`
-7. Reference resolver(s) added (if new associations).
+6. Reference resolver(s) added (if new associations).
-8. Protobuf/gRPC
+7. Protobuf/gRPC
    1. *CimToProto(s) updated (including java wrapper).
    2. *ProtoToCim(s) updated (including java wrapper).
    3. *TranslatorTest(s) updated.
+8. *ServiceComparator(s) updated.
+9. *ServiceComparatorTest(s) added for each new class and property.
+10. Exhaustive when functions in *ServiceUtils updated if a new class is added.
+Update *ServiceUtilsTest to match.
+11. Release notes updated.

 NOTE: Do not update the StupidlyLargeNetwork file, this will be phased out.

-1. *ServiceComparator(s) updated.
-2. *ServiceComparatorTest(s) added for each new class and property.
-3. Exhaustive when functions in *ServiceUtils updated if a new class is added.
-Update *ServiceUtilsTest to match.
-4. Release notes updated.
+### Most Important ###

+These are the most important changes to pay attention to:
+1. `Model updated with descriptions copied from CIM` - commonly done incorrectly.
+2. `FillFields` - fills in the data that many other tests rely on to detect differences in default vs filled classes.
+3. `*ServiceComparator(s) and *ServiceComparatorTest(s)` - used by many tests to validate things, many which can pass with false positive results if not done.
+4. `*TranslatorTest(s)` - ensure the classes will work correctly in user code
+5. `*DatabaseSchemaTest(s)` - ensure migrators will produce databases that load correctly.
+6. `ChangeSetValidator` - must test upgrading existing database tables with populated data to ensure old databases will work.

 ## Adding support for new services ##